SandTechStuff/AeroFirefox/README.md

 # Aero Firefox 🦊

-Bringing the Aero titlebar buttons from Windows Vista/7 to modern versions of Windows, complete with hover and active effects!
+Bringing the Aero titlebar buttons from Windows Vista/7 to modern versions of Firefox, complete with hover and active effects!

 Unsure if this supports any other operating systems, feel free to test any yourself.